OpenHFT/Chronicle-Map/README.md

 ##### Memory issue on Windows

-Chronicle map lets you assign a map larger than your available memory, If you were to create more entries than the available memory, chronicle map will page the segments that are accessed least to disk, and load the recently used segments into available memory.
+ChronicleMap lets you assign a map larger than your available memory, If you were to create more entries than the available memory, ChronicleMap will page the segments that are accessed least to disk, and load the recently used segments into available memory.
 This feature lets you work with extremely large maps, it works brilliantly on Linux but unfortunately, this paging feature is not supported on Windows, if you use more memory than is physically available on windows you will